data-apis/scipy-2023-presentation/paper.rst

 optimizations to achieve maximal performance.
 We expect, however, that the maintenance burden should only apply for those scenarios in which the performance benefits significantly outweigh the maintenance costs.

+While these improvements to SciPy are still experimental, the SciPy community plans to include them in future SciPy releases.

 Future Work
 ===========